juanburgos/100-days-of-code/log.md

 ### Day20  #100DaysOfCode

-Learned the different ways to add #JavaScript to websites, and about the Document Object Model. 👨🏻‍💻
+learnt the different ways to add #JavaScript to websites, and about the Document Object Model. 👨🏻‍💻

 ### Day21  #100DaysOfCode